 #3.
 Master the art of cooking the meat just right.

-If there is one universal rule in all duck recipes, it is the importance of controlling the temperature so that the duck will come out just rice.
+If there is one universal rule in all duck recipes, it is the importance of controlling the temperature so that the duck will come out just right.
 The specific cooking techniques may vary (e.g. roasting versus grilling), but their goal is still the same: you don’t want a dry, overcooked duck or risk eating a raw, undercooked one.

 To help with this, start identifying the steps in any recipe where you are finally applying heat to the meat (literally cooking it).
 Learn to know what kind of seasoning is best put on it before and after you turn that heat on.

 This will take a lot of work for sure, but you don’t have to go in completely blind.
 Take your time studying the recipes you know, change up a few things and make your way from that.

 For cooking and recipe ideas visit our website at;